Travel planning – capturing the moment

 It’s PERFECT!

-6 Responses to “Travel planning – capturing the moment”
+6 thoughts on “Travel planning – capturing the moment

 We have the same problem.
 Additionally, the pictures that the strangers take tend to be poorly framed and out of focus.
 I’ve got a little travel-sized tripod and a remote for the camera.
 That way I can just set it down and take the pictures myself.
 It’s a little risky in densly populated areas, but works well when you’re off the beaten path.